HTTP File Generator

 .vsix; it bundleshttpgenerator.exe.

-The canonical source layout is src\rust, src\dotnet, and src\VSCode.
-Root entrypoints stay at the repository root, so Cargo commands still run from the root Cargo.toml, .NET commands still target src/dotnet/*.slnx, and VS Code packaging still runs through src\VSCode\build.ps1.
+The canonical source layout is src\rust, src\dotnet, and src\vscode.
+Root entrypoints stay at the repository root, so Cargo commands still run from the root Cargo.toml, .NET commands still target src/dotnet/*.slnx, and VS Code packaging still runs through src\vscode\build.ps1.

 Usage